OppFi (OPFI)

 Manuel Chagas, Chief Operating Officer

-Manuel Chagas became the Chief Operating Officer of OppFi in April 2022.
-His background includes eight years at Discover Financial Services, where he held various leadership roles, including overseeing product, marketing, and operations for the student loans business.
+Manuel Chagas assumed the role of Chief Operating Officer at OppFi in April 2022.
+Previously, he spent eight years at Discover Financial Services, where he held various leadership roles overseeing product, marketing, and operations for their student loans business.
 Earlier in his career, Chagas worked as a consultant for McKinsey & Company and Accenture.

 Yuri Ter-Saakyants, Chief Technology Officer

-Yuri Ter-Saakyants is the Chief Technology Officer of OppFi.
-Prior to joining OppFi, he was the Chief Technology Officer for Insureon from 2012 to 2020.
-His earlier career included similar technology leadership roles at Mediaocean and Beeline Solutions.
+Yuri Ter-Saakyants serves as OppFi's Chief Technology Officer.
+Before joining OppFi, he was the Chief Technology Officer for Insureon from 2012 to 2020.
+His prior experience includes similar CTO roles at Mediaocean and Beeline Solutions.

 AI Analysis | Feedback